 Tag: Greg Bradsher

-Posted by Guest Blogger on September 17, 2012, under Archives I, Civil Records.
+Posted by Guest Blogger on September 26, 2013, under Archives II, History, Military Records, Reference, The Process.

 Today’s post is written by Dr. Greg Bradsher.
 Elizabeth Hamer, the chief of the National Archives Exhibits and Publications staff, maintained a very detailed daily diary of everything she and her staff did between 1946 and 1951.
 While conducting research for an article on the 1946 accessioning and exhibiting of Adolf Hitler’s Last Will and […]

 Posted by Guest Blogger on May 24, 2013, under Archives I, Programming.

 Today’s post is written by Dr. Greg Bradsher and is a continuation of yesterday’s post.
 On October 31, 1984, Leonard retired from the National Archives and the next day began turning over to Jim Hutson copies of all the documents he had collected.
 For the next fifteen months, in his 1952 DeSoto, Leonard traveled the same ground he […]

 Posted by Guest Blogger on April 30, 2013, under Archives I, Civil Records, History, Policy and Procedures, Reference, Researchers, The Process.